DataDog/dd-sdk-ios/docs/rum_collection.md

    .build()
 ```

-This will make the SDK track all significant taps occuring in the app.
-For privacy reason, all interactions with the on on-screen keyboard are ignored.
+This will make the SDK track all significant taps occurring in the app.
+For privacy reasons, all interactions with the on-screen keyboard are ignored.

 ### RUM Errors

-By default, when RUM feature is enabled, all "error" and "critical" logs will be reported as the RUM Errors occuring on the current RUM View:
+All "error" and "critical" logs will be reported as RUM errors and linked to the current RUM view:
 ```swift
 logger.error("message")
 logger.critical("message")
 ```

-Similarly, all finished APM spans marked as error will be reported as the RUM Error occuring on the current RUM View:
+Similarly, all ended APM spans marked as error will be reported as RUM errors:
 ```swift
 span.setTag(key: OTTags.error, value: true)
 ```